 “In a strength-based work environment, employees learn their roles more quickly, produce more and significantly better work, are more engaged and stay with the company longer,” Edge Training Systems, Inc. founder Paul O’Keefe writes.
 And yet, Gallup reports that only four in 10 employees agree they have the opportunity to do what they do best every day.

-The logical first step, then, is to determine an individual’s strengths, or applicable abilities that he or she enjoys and does better than most of his or her colleagues.
+The logical first step, then, is to determine an individual’s strengths, or applicable abilities that he or she enjoys and does better than most of his or her colleagues by using an engagement platform.
 This may be as simple as asking an employee what kind of work he or she enjoys, but if your team members don’t yet possess this self-awareness, it may require less direct strategies, like administering a survey or having more general conversations about a person’s interests outside of work.
 Creating space for employees to talk about notable life events and to recognize and affirm each other’s abilities can provide further insight.

 Put your data to work